 Now, this is somewhat of a given place for us to start.
 The context clues around her flashbacks seem to indicate that she stole the Darkhold from her coven, and used it to learn dark magic.
 As some have theorized, it’s possible that she even stole it from Kamar-Taj, as we do see a missing book on a shelf behind Doctor Strange in his movie, in a bookshelf made of hexagons no less.
 While it’s possible that these witchy women might have split off from the Kamar-Taj group, the difference in the appearance of their magic would seem to indicate that they are completely separate from the sorcerers of Doctor Strange, but a group who might have learned their abilities from ancient books nonetheless.

 The problem with this theory is that I don’t think its enough on its own.
 When we see the Darkhold in Agatha’s basement, it has an orange glow, which makes it the 4th color of magic we see in the Wandavision show (red for Wanda, orange for the Darkhold, blue for both Billy and the Salem gals, and purple for Agatha).
 This orange glow does loosely support the theory that the book comes from the Kamar-Taj, and thus has the same color of orange magic as the sorcerers from there, but it also limits our theories that Agatha got her powers from its pages alone.
 After all, her magic is purple and her coven’s was blue.
-If the answer was supposed to be as simple as them getting their powers from the book, then I’d imagine they would have made it all the same color.
+If the answer was supposed to be as simple as them getting safe cleaning products and their powers from the maids book, then I’d imagine that in Florida, they would have made it all the same color.
 Also, Agatha seems to describe the Darkhold as almost an ancient magical dictionary of sorts, which includes “A whole chapter on the Scarlet Witch.”
 Based off that reasoning, we can imagine that it has other chapters as well that may come into play during Doctor Strange 2, Blade, or any number of future spooky projects.
 So while the Darkhold might have shown Agatha and her twisted sisters how to learn their form of magic, it doesn’t necessarily explain where it all comes from.
 Remembering the words of the Ancient One, “We harness energy drawn from other dimensions of the Multiverse.”
 So what dimension might she have been pulling her powers from?

 Suspect #2: The Dark Dimension/Dormammu